Welcome to Wildlife in Wyoming. Let’s jump right in!

 Wild Horses in Wyoming

-Most wild horses in Wyoming are located in the southwestern quarter of the state.
-The Rock Springs BLM is the headquarters of the Wild Horse Program in Wyoming.
-The appropriate management level for wild horses in Wyoming is approximately 6,000.
-Two thousand five hundred of these horses are in the Rock Springs District.
-Federal and private lands form a checkerboard pattern in the Rock Springs District—a significant part of Wildlife in Wyoming.
+In Wyoming, the majority of wild horses are found in the southwestern quarter of the state, with the Rock Springs BLM serving as the headquarters for the Wild Horse Program.
+The appropriate management level for wild horses in Wyoming is around 6,000, with 2,500 of these horses located in the Rock Springs District.
+The Rock Springs District features a checkerboard pattern of federal and private lands, contributing significantly to the wildlife diversity in Wyoming.

 Wild horses have no actual natural predators other than the occasional mountain lion.
 As a result, populations can increase at a very high rate.
 This rate of increase is generally about 20% per year, with good years topping 40%.
 When people of wildlife, wild horses, and domestic livestock exceed the capabilities of their habitat, the environment begins to suffer.
 If prolonged, it leads to poor rangeland and an overall decline in the health of the wild horses…